EstrellaSC/STAMWWArun/index.markdown

 layout: home
 ---
 My research is centred on the intellectual history of Formative Islam, focusing on the concept of knowledge (ilm) as it emerged in the Arabic written tradition.
-It seeks to understand premodern to trans-modern monotheistic epistemologies, examining the interplay between textual and oral modes of transmission and technology.
+It seeks to understand premodern to trans-modern monotheistic epistemologies, examining the interplay between textual, oral and intermedial modes of knowledge transmission and technology.

 Since 2022, I have assembled and collected the Sound-Textual Archive of Muslim Women in West Africa (STAMWWA).
 As the main researcher and investigator, this archive serves as a repository of voices, aiming to convey the audible visions and narratives of a group of Muslim women from West Africa (and its diaspora) on various current issues related to their beliefs and practical challenges.
 ![TALAB AL ILM](https://github.com/EstrellaSC/STAMWWA/assets/24605835/1a770c96-cd6a-4805-a03e-5a3e181756e9)